turandai/gaussian_surfels/README.md

 conda activate gaussian_surfels
 ```

-If you want to recompile and reinstall the CUDA rasterizer:
+If you need to recompile and reinstall the CUDA rasterizer:
 ```shell
 cd submodules/diff-gaussian-rasterization
 python setup.py install && pip install .